Simbiat/HTTP20/doc/Sharing.md

 ]
 ```

-`$preserveNames` (only for POST) is set to false by default to replace names of the files with their hash + extension, based on actual MIME type (if we were able to grab it).
+`$preserve_names` (only for POST) is set to false by default to replace names of the files with their hash + extension, based on actual MIME type (if we were able to grab it).
 This is done to avoid potential exploits, that may arise depending on how you use the files afterward.

 `$overwrite` (only for POST) allows overwriting files, if set to `true`.
 Otherwise - they will be ignored (but still will be returned in the resulting array).